-The key audit matter How the matter was addressed in our audit Valuation of unquoted investments (2023: US\$13.6m and 2022: US\$18.8m) In responding to the key audit matter, we performed the following audit procedures: We identified the valuation of unquoted investments as one of the most significant assessed risks of material misstatement, due to both fraud and error, with these being measured using inputs that are not based on observable market data (using models incorporating multiples of earnings or similar techniques) which are subject to estimation uncertainty and the possibility of management override of controls.
-The fair value of unquoted investments might be misstated due to the application of inappropriate methodologies or inputs to the valuations and/or inappropriate judgemental factors.
-The valuation of the Company's unlisted investments involves the use of significant estimates and judgements giving rise to a higher risk of misstatement and requiring significant audit attention.
-Refer to the Audit and Risk Committee Report We obtained and inspected the investment schedule and the pricing sheet as at year-end and checked the arithmetical accuracy of these schedules.
+The key audit matter How the matter was addressed in our audit US\$11.4m and 2023: US\$13.6m) In responding to the key audit matter, we performed the following audit procedures: Valuation of unquoted investments (2024: In responding to the key audit matter, we performed the following audit procedures: We obtained and inspected the investment schedule and the pricing sheet as at yearend and checked the arithmetical accuracy of these schedules.
 We held discussions with the Investment Adviser to understand the performance of the underlying investments relative to the assumptions underpinning their valuation models to identify any issues and assessed whether the data used in the valuation calculations were appropriate and relevant.
 We assessed the competence, capabilities and objectivity of the Investment Adviser and reviewed the valuation calculations.
 We assessed and determined whether the valuation methodologies used to estimate the fair value of unquoted investments are consistent with methods usually used by market participants for similar types of instruments.
-We performed an analytical review of the movement of investments during the year to identify potential concerns or errors.
-We obtained the investment schedule from the Company's administrator that contains the Company's portfolio with their nominal holdings during the year and obtained confirmation from (pages 24-26); Accounting policies in pages 36-40, and Note 6, 'Fair value of financial instruments', to the financial statements.
-We obtained confirmation from the underlying fund administrators or management to determine the fair value of the investments are accurate, complete, and valid including confirmation of the net asset value of the underlying fund.
-We assessed the reasonableness of the discount policy applied by management in determining the discount rate used in determining the fair value of investments by having discussions with the investment adviser about the rationale behind each discount criterion developed including any changes in the discount policy compared to prior year. • We challenged the discounts applied to material investments in accordance with the discount policy by obtaining relevant updates from the Investment Adviser and inspected the latest available audited financial statements of the underlying investments. • We performed back testing to evaluate the reasonableness of the discounts applied by comparing fair value at year end with close to year-end realisations or where there are noted indicative offers in the investments. • We evaluated whether fair value disclosures in the financial statements are appropriate, complete and in accordance with the requirements of IFRS 13 'Fair Value Measurement'.
+We obtained the investment schedule from the Company's administrator that contains the Company's portfolio with their nominal holdings during the year and obtained confirmation from the Company's custodian, Citibank, to compare and reconcile the unit holdings of the investments and resolve any differences noted.
+We obtained confirmation from the • We obtained confirmation from the underlying fund administrators or managers that the reports and information used by management to determine the fair value of the investments are accurate, complete, and valid including confirmation of the net asset value of the underlying fund and the Company's interest in the underlying fund. • We assessed the reasonableness of the discount policy applied by management in determining the discount rate used in determining the fair value of investments by having discussions with the investment adviser about the rationale behind each discount criterion developed including any changes in the discount policy compared to prior year.